Shopping Safely Online

 information.
 Locate and note phone numbers and physical addresses of vendors in

-• Take advantage of security features – Passwords and other security features add
+case there is a problem with your transaction or your bill. - Take advantage of security features – Passwords and other security features add

-• Be wary of emails requesting information – Attackers may attempt to gather
+layers of protection if used appropriately. - Be wary of emails requesting information – Attackers may attempt to gather

 information by sending emails requesting that you confirm purchase or account